gpanic/gpanic.github.io-jekyll/_projects/welkin_road.md

 	<div class="text">
 		<div class="container">
 			<p>
-				Welkin Road is first person platformer where you use two grappling hooks to overcome movement-based puzzles and perform thrilling stunts.
+				Welkin Road is a first person platformer where you use two grappling hooks to overcome movement-based puzzles and perform thrilling stunts.
 You explore a world in the sky with a minimalist look.
 Levels provide new challenges in the form of different grappling mechanics and new ways of using what you've already learned.
 			</p>
 			<p>
 				I started working on Welkin Road while studying at university.
 I kept iterating and improving on the concept until I had something that was fun to play and showed promise.
 After graduating, I decided to start working on it full-time.
 Nine months later, I was able to release the game on Steam Early Access, where it got a pretty positive reception.
 With the help of my awesome community, I was able to identify many issues and opportunities for improvement.
 This helped me greatly to move the game in the right direction.
 I continue to work on this project to this day and I still have a couple of big features in the works that will see the light of day in the coming months.